MarwaAbuEssa/sendbird-javascript-doc/quick_start.md

 ```
 4. Try to connect to http://localhost:8000 in a web browser to see the sample project.

-- You can check out the following features when the sample project is running:
-  1. **Open Chat List**: Connect to the sample channel, then send and receive messages.
-  2. **Start Messaging**: See the list of members who've connected to the lobby channel and start a 1-on-1 or a group messaging.
-  3. **Messaging List**: See or edit my list of channels.

 ## Running React Native Sample

 1. Download and install `node` and `npm`.